jkulozik/UltimateTracker_python/README.md

 ## Application
 - run the python code and modify in line 244 to 246 if you want your tracking data to be:
-- a. live plotted in a 3D plot (migth impact system performance)
+- a. live plotted in a 3D plot (might impact system performance)
 - b. live plotted in a time/XYZ plot
 - c. saved in a .csv file (file name and path to be defined in line 251)